-RTK = revenue tonne kilometres, i.e. capacity use according to payload weight efficient use of materials and reduce consumption.
-The plan covers the following measures: Prevention of waste generation, reuse of materials as widely as possible, utilization of the recycling potential of waste materials, utilization of waste in other ways (e.g. as energy) and, finally, safe disposal of the remaining waste.
+Finnair develops its products and services constantly to be more sustainable.
+Finnair's objective is to introduce circular economy principles in all its operations by the end of year 2025.
+This will help the company to make more efficient use of materials and reduce consumption. figures of 2018, the reduced total amount is The plan covers the following measures: Prevention well over half, and the amount of plastic waste of waste generation, reuse of materials as widely generated per customer is now half less. as possible, utilization of the recycling potential of waste materials, utilization of waste in other ways (e.g. as energy) and, finally, safe disposal of the remaining waste.

-The total amount of waste produced by Finnair in Finland increased by 101.2 per cent (-40.4), or about 925 tons (618), with the total mass for the year being 1,839 tons (914).
-The increase in the amount of waste is directly connected to the increased growth in the number of customers.
-The largest waste stream has been mixed waste from the in-flight service, containing food waste, i.e. international food waste.
-Food and beverage waste from international flights has to be incinerated, while other ordinary food waste is composted.
-In 2022, approximately 74 per cent of the waste was utilized as energy and approximately 26 per cent of the waste material was either reused, recycled or composted.
-No waste ended up in a landfill.
+by the end of 2022.
+The amount of food waste per The total amount of waste produced by Finnair in Finland increased by 101.2 per cent (-40.4), or about passenger was returned to the pre-corona level, 925 tons (618), with the total mass for the year being and in terms of kilograms, food and beverage 1,839 tons (914).
+The increase in the amount of waste waste was 29 per cent less in 2022 than at the is directly connected to the increased growth in the starting level in 2019.
+The company's priority is to utilise food waste as well as possible, and edible number of customers.
+The largest waste stream has been mixed waste from the in-flight service, surplus food is primarily donated to charity. containing food waste, i.e. international food waste.
+Food and beverage waste from international Finnair's technical services have set themselves flights has to be incinerated, while other ordinary the goal of turning aircraft maintenance services food waste is composted.
+In 2022, approximately into a paperless operation by the end of 2023.
+74 per cent of the waste was utilized as energy and Achieving this goal will reduce paper consumption from approximately 2.7 million A4, i.e. 5,400 reams. approximately 26 per cent of the waste material was either reused, recycled or composted.
+No In terms of mass, this means approximately 14,000 waste ended up in a landfill. kilograms less paper per year.

 Finnair achieved its goals of halving the single-use plastic products it uses and recycling 50 per cent of all used plastic.
 Four years of systematic work in a challenging, constantly changing operating environment was completed in the summer of 2022.
 In 2018, when the goal was set, Finnair's operations generated 466 tons of plastic waste.
 Now the amount is 150 tons.
-Compared to the figures of 2018, the reduced total amount is well over half, and the amount of plastic waste generated per customer is now half less.
+Compared to the